 We rode up into the hills by bus and then walked from the village `bus stand’ into the reserve.
 The narrow road ran between thick forest on one side and the lake on the other.
 In the water, or perched on grey stumps of drowned trees with wings held wide to dry in the sun, were thin, cormorant-like birds.
 I knew at once that they were darters (“Tropical Birds”, 1961).
 They are not the most beautiful of birds – snakelike, ragged, prehistoric – but they were old familiars and a thrill to see for the first time in the feather.

 Shortly afterwards I spotted an animal moving in the trees above us, a brown, cream and enormous squirrel – the Indian Giant Squirrel (“Asian Wildlife”, 1962) – providing for a moment an almost exact image of Tunicliffe’s illustration, before it turned and made off, heavily, through the foliage.

 A few yards further on a herd of wild pigs burst out of the long grass and hurried across the road, long snouted and round bellied – indistinguishable in fact from the domestic Indian pig which roots and wallows in every village ditch.
-However, these were wild – and old acquaintances also illustrated in “Asian Wildlife”.
+However, these were wild and also familiar from “Asian Wildlife”.

 Not only animals, but tropical birds as well: the fairy bluebird, the painted snipe and the orange (or scarlet) minivet, the males black and bright red, the females black and brilliant yellow.